COSC-499-W2025/capstone-project-team-19/README.md

 2. Inside the root folder you may optionally create subfolders named `individual/` and `collaborative/`.
    - If you create these folders, add each project as a subfolder beneath the appropriate one.
 Every subfolder under `individual/` is treated as an individual project; every subfolder under `collaborative/` is treated as a collaborative project.
 3. If you do **not** create `individual/` or `collaborative/`, simply keep each project as a child folder directly under the root.
 The CLI will then ask you to classify each project one-by-one.
+   - Any loose files left directly in the root (not inside a project folder) are ignored during analysis, so be sure to nest everything you want processed inside a project directory.

 Example structures: